Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Experiments

 In the multi-agent setting, multiple vehicles are sampled from the demonstration NGSIM data, and a policy with shared parameters is learned by batching together the observations and actions from all the vehicles.
 Importantly, the dynamics of the environment change along with the agent policies.
 Our training procedure must therefore account for non-stationary environment dynamics.

 We mitigate this problem by introducing a curriculum that scales the difficulty of the multi-agent learning problem during training. \citet{gupta2017cooperative} define a multi-agent curriculum, $\mathcal{C}$, as a multinomial distribution over the number of agents controlled by the policy each episode.
 The curriculum gradually shifts probability mass to larger numbers of agents.
-In practice, we use a simplified curriculum that increments the number of controlled agents by a fixed number every $K$ iterations during training, in which case $\mathcal{C}(k)$ is a deterministic function of the iteration $k$.
+We use a simplified curriculum that increments the number of controlled agents by a fixed number every $K$ iterations during training, in which case $\mathcal{C}(k)$ is a deterministic function of the iteration $k$.

 We use recurrent neural network (RNN) policies, in all cases consisting of \num{64} Gated Recurrent Units (GRUs).
 The observation is passed directly into the RNN without any initial reduction in dimensionality.
 We use recurrent policies in order to address the partial observability of the state caused by occluded vehicles.
 In the multi-agent setting, a single shared policy selects actions for all vehicles, following the parameter sharing approach previously described.
-Policy optimization is performed using an implementation of TRPO from rllab~\cite{duan2016benchmarking} with a step size of \num{0.1}.
+Policy optimization is performed using an implementation of TRPO from rllab~\citep{duan2016benchmarking} with a step size of \num{0.1}.

-We use two training phases for all of the models.
+We use two training phases.
 The first phase consists of \num{1000} iterations with a low discount of \num{0.95} and a small batch size of \num{10000} observation-action pairs.
 The second phase fine-tunes the models, running for \num{200} iterations with a higher discount of \num{0.99} and larger batch size of \num{40000}.
 For the multi-agent model, we add \num{10} agents to the environment every \num{200} iterations of the first training phase.
 We use \num{100} agents in the fine-tune phase for the multi-agent GAIL models.